 Although during data analysis the actions undertaken are common to both types of data (quantitative and qualitative), such as reduction, presentation and concluding, the obtained findings are in a different form for each of them.
-The comparison of these data is presented in the Table 4: Data analysis operations (own elaboration) below.
+The comparison of these data is presented in the table below.

-OPERATIONS QUANTITATIVE DATA QUALITATIVE DATA data reduction Calculating percentages, averages, and other measures Selection, simplification, generalisation, summary presentation of findings (in a consistent form) Tables, charts, diagrams Text studies, summaries, diagrams, matrices, networks of connections drawing conclusions Statistical testing of hypotheses concerning the relationship between the studied phenomena Noticing patterns, regularities, deviations, developing explanations
+OPERATIONS QUANTITATIVE DATA QUALITATIVE DATA data reduction Calculating percentages, averages, and other measures Selection, simplification, generalisation, summary presentation of findings (in a consistent form) tables, charts, diagrams diagrams, matrices, r drawing conclusions Statistical testing of hypotheses concerning the relationship between the studied phenomena Noticing patterns, regularities, deviations, developing explanations

-Before starting the data analysis, it is necessary to check whether all research materials have been anonymised, i.e. there is no personal data (names, surnames, addresses, including e-mail addresses, telephone numbers etc., as well as contextual information enabling the identification of research participants).
+Before starting the data analysis, it is necessary to check whether all research materials have been anonymised, i.e. there are no personal data (names, surnames, addresses, including e-mail addresses, telephone numbers etc., as well as contextual information enabling the identification of research participants).
 Interviewees who participated in the qualitative part of the research (IDIs, FGIs) are given pseudonyms, e.g. taking into account the features important for the researcher.
 The personal information concerning research participants should be separated from the content data provided by them.